 Pit passes for the weekend will also be offered in a package, but will only be sold at the track.
 Passes are $75 per adult for a two-day pass, with those 12 & under just $40.
 Pit passes for just Saturday are $50 for adults and $30 for kids 12 & under, while Sunday alone is $50 for adults and $30 for kids 12 & under.
 No pit passes will be sold in advance.

 For more information about the American-Canadian Tour, contact the ACT offices at (802) 244-6963, email@example.com, or visit www.acttour.com.
 You can also get updates on Facebook and Twitter at @ACTTour.

 For technical information concerning all PASS divisions, and for media or marketing questions, please contact firstname.lastname@example.org or visit www.proallstarsseries.com.
 Don’t forget to “Like” the Pro All Stars Series on Facebook or follow on Twitter @PASSSLM14 to keep up with breaking news as it happens.

-For general Thompson Speedway inquiries, call (860) 923-2280, email [email protected], or visit www.thompsonspeedway.com.
+For general Thompson Speedway inquiries and camping reservations, call (860) 923-2280, email email@example.com, or visit www.thompsonspeedway.com.
 You can follow Thompson Speedway on Facebook and Instagram at @ThompsonSpeedway or on Twitter at @ThompsonSpdwy.